 Several weaknesses may have impacted our study.
 We relied on the reported number of cases from the Ministry of Health and Family Welfare’s website, which mainly relies on passive reporting systems from the selected health facilities in the country (Ahsan et al. 2021).
 These numbers seem to underestimate the actual number of infections and fever cases.
 The hospitals included in the surveillance system are only a small fraction of total healthcare facilities in Bangladesh (~5%) where dengue patients can seek healthcare (Haider et al. 2023 Sep).
 A modeling study based on the national seroprevalence of DENV antibodies predicted an annual infection of 2.4 million people (Salje et al. 2019).
-Dengue cases are underestimated globally as it is difficult to detect asymptomatic or mild cases that never reach healthcare settings.
-Although mild cases are missed frequently, the severe and fatal cases would likely visit the hospital and thus be counted as numerators in our estimates.
+Dengue cases similarly are underestimated globally as it is difficult to detect asymptomatic or mild cases that never reach healthcare settings.
+Although mild cases are missed frequently, severe and fatal cases would likely visit the hospital and thus be counted as numerators in our estimates.
 Thus, our estimation did not overlook the worst-case scenario, but may have estimated a higher CFR because of the underestimation of the denominators.
 Another limitation pertains to our exclusive utilization of weather data from the Dhaka station.
 Given Bangladesh's relatively small size and the moderate climate variation across the country, we focused our data collection solely on the Dhaka station.
 Furthermore, a substantial proportion of historical dengue data originates from Dhaka city.
 We could not use herd immunity data in our model as these data are not available for different serotypes of DENV in Bangladesh.
 However, earlier studies show that people living in the capital city and larger cities like Chittagong have higher seroprevalence compared to rural areas where the seroprevalence was as low as 3% (Salje et al. 2019).
 This also illustrates a high risk of antibody-dependent enhancement (ADE) through secondary and tertiary infection in large cities.
 We accept that the increase in dengue cases in the recent decade could be a result of multiple factors that we could not include in the analysis.
 These factors include the improvement of the healthcare system which now detects a greater proportion of clinical cases than in the past, the arrival of new serotypes of DENV, and the increased size of the urban population.

 Conclusions: